DavidSantia/infra-lite/README.md

 * NEW_RELIC_LICENSE_KEY
 * NEW_RELIC_APP_NAME
 * NRIA_LOG_FILE
+* NRIA_VERBOSE
 * WORKLOAD_NAME
 * POLL_INTERVAL
 * METRIC_PREFIX

-The license key env var is required.
+The `NEW_RELIC_LICENSE_KEY` environment variable is required.
 The others have default values.

-This utility will sample every 30s, pulling CPU and Memory metrics from the host or container.
+This utility will sample every 30s, pulling CPU, Memory, Network and Storage metrics from the host or container.
-You can adjust the POLL_INTERVAL as needed, to override the default 30s.
+You can adjust `POLL_INTERVAL` as needed, to override the default 30s.

+The agent will log startup information and errors to `./infra-lite.log` by default.
+Use `NRIA_LOG_FILE` to override this filename.
+Set `NRIA_VERBOSE` to `1` to log any warnings.

-It will then send Metric data to the NR Metric API for each sample, as follows:
+It will then send the following Metric data to the NR Metric API:

 * container.CpuPercent
 * container.CpuUserPercent